mamielgil/Mario-Python/README.md

 **Level 4**: a level that combines all the previous enemies to test the knowledge the player has adquired through the game.

 **Beware** -> Levels 1-3 require to defeat 5 enemies to move to the next level.
 Nonetheless, to finish the game and succesfully pass the final level(level 4) you must defeat 10 enemies.

+# Licensing

+This project is for **educational and personal use only**.

+You are **FREE** to:

+- Clone, study, and modify the code
+- Use it for personal or academic projects

+You may **NOT**:

+- Sell or distribute this project as a commercial product
+- Use copyrighted assets (e.g., Mario sprites) for commercial purposes

+This project contains copyrighted material from Nintendo's Super Mario Bros franchise.
+All rights to the original characters, images, and sounds belong to their respective owners.